Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Introduction

 \section{Introduction}

-In 2021, the United Nations created a \textit{24/7 Carbon-Free Energy (CFE) Compact} with a call for an ambitious goal: "Every kilowatt-hour of electricity consumption is met with carbon-free electricity sources, every hour of every day, everywhere"~\cite{un_energy_compact}.
-At the beginning of 2022, the U.S. Department of Defense and the U.S. General Services Administration requested information on strategies for "supplying 24/7 carbon pollution-free electricity for federal government"~\cite{dod_247}.
-However, there is no clear pathway to achieve this 24/7 CFE vision for hyperscale datacenters (DC).

-Datacenters world-wide are estimated to consume 205 TWh of electricity in 2018~\cite{Masanet:2020}, exceeding the annual consumption of countries such as Ireland and Denmark~\cite{owidenergy}.
-More generally, information and communication technology (ICT) is expected to account for 7\% to 20\% of the global electricity demand by 2030~\cite{jones2018stop, andrae2015global}.
+Carbon-free energy is essential for environmental sustainability.
+The UN's \textit{24/7 Carbon-Free Energy Compact} calls for an ambitious goal: "Every kilowatt-hour of electricity consumption is met with carbon-free electricity sources, every hour of every day, everywhere"~\cite{un_energy_compact}.
+In the US, the Department of Defense and the General Services Administration seek strategies for "supplying 24/7 carbon pollution-free electricity for the federal government"~\cite{dod_247}.
+Computing must do its part to address this societal challenge.
+Electricity consumed by datacenters is significant and growing rapidly.
+Datacenters world-wide consumed 205 TWh in 2018~\cite{Masanet:2020}, exceeding the annual consumption of countries such as Ireland and Denmark~\cite{owidenergy}.
+Information and communication technology may account for 7\% to 20\% of global electricity demand by 2030~\cite{jones2018stop, andrae2015global}.